-The first thing that comes to mind when you think about Italy is probably the excellent food, its beautiful landscapes, monuments and history.
-Urbino, named a UNESCO heritage site in 1998, surrounded by hills in the southern area of Montefeltro in the Marche region, contains all of this.
+The first thing that comes to mind when you think about Italy is probably its excellent food, its beautiful landscapes, monuments, and history.
+Urbino, named a UNESCO heritage site in 1998, surrounded by hills in the southern area of Montefeltro in the Marche region, has all of this and more.

 Urbino was even the birthplace of Raffaello Sanzio, the famous Italian Renaissance painter, born in 1483.
 His house, with the typical architecture of the XV century, is still visitable.